First passage of a diffusing particle under stochastic resetting in bounded domains with spherical symmetry: Results in two -dimensional concentric spheres

-Furthermore, we now turn to a free diffusive Brownian particle between two $d$-dimensional concentric spheres, starting from a distance $r$ to the center of sphere, $R_1<r<R_2$ with $R_{1(2)}$ being the radius of inner (outer) sphere.
+Furthermore, we now turn to a freely diffusive Brownian particle between two $d$-dimensional concentric spheres, starting from a distance $r$ to the center of sphere, $R_1<r<R_2$ with $R_{1(2)}$ being the radius of inner (outer) sphere.
 The two spherical shells are absorbing boundaries.
-The general solution of $\tilde{Q}_0(r,s)$ is given by Eq.\ref{eq2.2}, combining the boundary conditions, $\tilde{Q}_0(R_1,s)=\tilde{Q}_0(R_2,s)=0$, which yields
+See Fig.\ref{figcs} for an illustration.
+The general solution of $\tilde{Q}_0(s|r)$ is given by Eq.\ref{eq2.2}, imposing on the boundary conditions,